By Mehmet Kurtkaya, Published on November 6, 2018, Updated November 8, 2018

 In "Greek Religion: Archaic and Classical", late German Professor Walter Burkert explains bull god in Greek mythology and shows that major Greek gods, Zeus, Dionysus, and Poseidon among others were at times associated with the bull.
 In Kyzikos, founded by the Pelasgians / Etruscans, Dyonisus has a tauromorphic cult image.
 Poseidon, the god of the sea, was associated with either a horse or a bull.
 Zeus, in the form of a bull, abducted Europa and brought her to Crete.

-It is very likely that the Latin word for sea "Mare" most derives from Sumerian word for bull "Amar" (more on that later under Sumerian Marduk section) and this is due to the role of bull in Greek mythology!
+It is very likely that the Latin word for sea "Mare" derives from Sumerian word for bull "Amar" (more on that later under Sumerian Marduk section) and this is due to the role of bull in Greek mythology!

 Indian god Nandi is associated with the bull.
 Indra also is often mentioned as a bull.